pcms-tom/GameController/README.md

 Some penalties are special:
 - The Motion in Set penalty can be applied to multiple players without selecting it, accommodating the case that multiple players respond at once to a wrong whistle.
     Furthermore, players are unpenalized automatically when the timer has elapsed, since they are never removed from the field.
+- When the Request for Pick-up penalty is applied during the Initial state or a Timeout, clicking the player again will unpenalize it immediately without starting a timer.

 #### Message Counting

 As per the rule book, team messages are counted (based on the port that they are sent on) during the Ready, Set, and Playing states (but not in penalty shoot-outs).
 When a team message arrives that is either too large or beyond the team's message budget, the score resets to 0 and future goals will not be counted.
 The score and the message counter change to a different color then.

+#### Stop Play

+The Stop Play button activates the stopped state and causes sending a control message immediately (cf. [Network Communication](#network-communication)).
+Currently there is no protection against hitting resume immediately after, i.e. double clicking resumes play immediately.
+The stop action can also be invoked by pressing the *Space* bar.
+However, play can only be resumed by pressing the button.
+The stop feature is orthogonal to the [undo history](#undo), i.e. the Stop/Resume Play actions do not appear in the history, and the stopped state is not affected by going back to a previous state.

 #### Timeouts